terence410/ts-redis-orm/README.md

 Due to design limitation, the package doesn't work with Redis Cluster.

-This package is mainly built on top of [ioredis](https://github.com/luin/ioredis).
+This package is mainly built on top of [ioredis](https://github.com/luin/ioredis) and tested with Redis 3, 4 and 5.

 # Features
 - Simple class structure using typescript decorator.
 (Very similar to [type-orm](https://www.npmjs.com/package/typeorm))